idleberg/atom-language-innosetup/README.md

 ### Building

-As of recently, this package contains a rudimentary build system to compile Inno Setup scripts.
+As of recently, this package contains a build system to compile Inno Setup scripts.
 But first, make sure `ISCC.exe` is in your [PATH environmental variable](http://superuser.com/a/284351/195953).
 Alternatively, you can specify its path in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings).

 **Example:**